jpaola/Learning-Python/README.md

 3. TypeError: Errors thrown when an operation is applied to an object of an inappropriate type.

 ### Variables and naming convention
+A variable is used to store data that will be used by the program.
+This data can be a number, a string, a Boolean, a list or some other data type.
+Every variable has a name which can consist of letters, numbers, and the underscore character _.

+The equal sign `=` is used to assign a value to a variable.
+After the initial assignment is made, the value of a variable can be updated to new values as needed.

 A variable can have a short name (like x and y) or a more descriptive name (age, grade, grocery_list).